-LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Program: Institutio Service/Budget En Department: Corrections Program: Institutions Service/Budget Entity: 70031100 Adult Male Custody Operations Measure: Number of contraband disciplinary reports (10) Performance As sessment of Outcom sessment of Output I AA Performance Sta Measure vision of Measure etion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 0 11,609 -11,609 -11,609% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Other (Identify) Explanation: Staff turnover, resulting in staff shortages and inexperienced staff supervising inmates.
+LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT rations Performance As sessment of Outcom sessment of Output I AA Performance Sta Measure 🔲 Del vision of Measure etion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 0 13,105 +13,105 +13,105% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Competing Priorities ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: Staff turnover, resulting in staff shortages and inexperienced staff supervising inmates.
 Availability of equipment/aging equipment needed to aid staff in the reduction and prevention of contraband introduction.
-External Factors (check all that apply): Resources Unavailable Degal/Legislative Change Target Population Change This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: Recruitment and retention difficulties resulting in staff shortages.
+External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Current Laws Are Working Against the Agency Mission Explanation: Recruitment and retention difficulties resulting in staff shortages.
 Availability of equipment/aging equipment needed to aid staff in the reduction and prevention of contraband introduction.
-Management Efforts to Address Differences/Problems (check all that apply): • Recommendations: Improve training efforts for inexperienced officers and monitor training to ensure staff are receiving adequate skills to perform duties and effectively management inmates.
+Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Corrent Laws Are Working Against the Agency Mission Explanation: Recruitment and retention difficulties resulting in staff shortages.
+Availability of equipment/aging equipment needed to aid staff in the reduction and prevention of contraband introduction.
+Management Efforts to Address Differences/Problems (check all that apply): Training Technology Personnel Other (Identify) Recommendations: Improve training efforts for inexperienced officers and monitor training to ensure staff are receiving adequate skills to perform duties and effectively management inmates.
 Increase security measures and intelligence operations to reduce contraband.
 Improve staffing levels through 8.5 hour shifts and retention pay.
 Obtain and/or replace security equipment to aid in the reduction and prevention of contraband introduction.

-LRPP Exhibit III: PERFORMAI NCE MEASURE A SSESSMENT Department: Corrections Program: Institutions Service/Budget Entity: 70031100 Adult Male Custody Operations Measure: Number of contraband interdictions (11) Performance As sessment of Outcom sessment of Output I AA Performance Sta Measure vision of Measure letion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 2,000 2,648 +648 +32.4% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Competing Priorities Other (Identify) Explanation: External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Other (Identify) Recommendations:
+LRPP Exhibit III: PERFORMAI NCE MEASURE A ASSESSMENT rations Performance As sessment of Outcom sessment of Output I AA Performance Sta Measure 🔲 Del vision of Measure letion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 2,000 1,457 -543 -27.2% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Description: This measure is used to determine the number of contraband incidents stopped before entering the secure perimeter.
+Additional review of the areas where interdictions occurred redefined what were considered inside / outside events.
+A new standard will be requested next year.
+External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: Recruitment and retention difficulties resulting in staff shortages.
+Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Other (Identify) Recommendations: Increase security measures and intelligence operations to reduce contraband.
+Improve training efforts for inexperienced officers and monitor training to ensure staff are receiving adequate skills to perform duties and effectively management inmates.